minglisyr/2D_Wind_Tunnel_Simulator/README.md

   #### Initialization and UI Setup
   * `init()`: Initializes the simulation scene and configures the user interface controls, ensuring that the simulator is ready for user interaction.
-    * Modular Initialization: Separating the initialization into setupScene() and init() allows for easier maintenance and potential reuse of setup logic.
+    * `Modular Initialization`: Separating the initialization into setupScene() and init() allows for easier maintenance and potential reuse of setup logic.
-    * Real-time UI Responsiveness: Event listeners are set up to respond immediately to user input, providing instant feedback and a more engaging user experience.
+    * `Real-time UI Responsiveness`: Event listeners are set up to respond immediately to user input, providing instant feedback and a more engaging user experience.
-    * Direct Simulation Updates: Changes in UI controls (like wind velocity) directly modify the simulation parameters, ensuring tight integration between the UI and the underlying physics model.
+    * `Direct Simulation Updates`: Changes in UI controls (like wind velocity) directly modify the simulation parameters, ensuring tight integration between the UI and the underlying physics model.
-    * Resolution Switching: The ability to switch between standard and high-resolution modes allows users to balance between performance and detail based on their hardware capabilities.
+    * `Resolution Switching`: The ability to switch between standard and high-resolution modes allows users to balance between performance and detail based on their hardware capabilities.
-    * Error Handling: The use of a try-catch block ensures that any errors during initialization are caught and logged, improving the robustness of the application.
+    * `Error Handling`: The use of a try-catch block ensures that any errors during initialization are caught and logged, improving the robustness of the application.
   ##### Remarks
   The init() function sets the stage for user exploration and learning by ensuring that all components of the simulator – from the underlying physics model to the user interface controls – are properly initialized and interconnected.
 This careful setup is key to making complex fluid dynamics concepts accessible and engaging to users, regardless of their technical background.